thyagopereira/thyagopereira/README.md

 - Functional and dynamic programming.
 - Concurrent programming and distributed systems
 - Migration and scalability of systems.
-- Math, physics and problem-solving in general.
+- Math and problem-solving in general.

 ### Currently
 - Working on a thesis on automated code generation.